US Considers Banning Chinese Apps Like TikTok - The Mac Observer

-During an interview with Fox News, Secretary of State Mike Pompey said the U.S. is considering banning Chinese social media apps like TikTok (via CNN).
+During an interview with Fox News, Secretary of State Mike Pompeo said the U.S. is considering banning Chinese social media apps like TikTok (via CNN).

 TikTok Ban